coleifer/peewee/docs/peewee/relationships.rst

              .order_by(Tweet.timestamp.desc()))
    query = User.select().with_related(Load(User.tweets, recent))

-Because the hop is a real query it can join other tables and select from them;
+Because it is a real query it can join other tables and select from them;
 the joined rows come back attached, fetched in the same round trip:

 .. code-block:: python